swiftcoder2020/milestone_project_1/README.md

 which required setting the body class with the attribute of padding-top and setting a pixel unit at a couple of breakpoints using media query as I scaled up the navbar for laptop view onwards.

+2. The logo image was overflowing the hamburger menu icon, meaning that it forced this to go below the logo as opposed to next to it as I had wireframed the design.
+After consulting with the Slack community, it was because the logo was set at 320px and needed to be set at 200px maximum.

 # Testing

 1. Utilised the website [Online-Spellcheck](https://www.online-spellcheck.com/) to ensure that spelling and grammar of the readme.md is correct.